 What happens if you're caught

 As well as being dishonest and unfair on the person you’re copying from, plagiarism can get you into trouble.
 You might receive a warning, have your final grade lowered, or even have your qualification taken away.

 When you are given an internally assessed assignment, you may want to share ideas or do some research with a classmate.
 This is okay, but you must make sure that you each write up your work on your own.
 If you do quote text from other sources, you must always say where it comes from and who wrote it.

-Need help and advice on coursework / internal assessment?
+Help and advice on coursework / internal assessment